The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 K.k.
 Landwehr ⇒ K.k.
 Schützen

-It was only in 1917 that the term Schützenregiment (Rifle Regiment)[1] was officially introduced as all k.k.
-Landwehr units were renamed in April that year.
-This indicates that the author drew inspiration from propaganda material originating from late in the war, and not from what he himself may have witnessed in 1915.
+It was only in 1917 that the term Schützenregiment (Rifle Regiment)[1] was officially introduced, as all k.k.
+Landwehr units were renamed in April of that year.
+This indicates that the author drew inspiration from propaganda material published late in the war, not from what he may have witnessed in 1915.
 See the next paragraph for confirmation of this hypothesis.

 1. The translation into English by Cecil Parrott erroneously concludes that this was an artillery regiment.